Subscribe to updates

 Open Council Network is an independent organisation.
 We report on Wandsworth and are not the council.
 About us

-The General Overview and Scrutiny Committee met to discuss the Cabinet's decision to close Bradstow Community Special School and Registered Children's Homes.
-Following a debate, the committee voted to take no further action, allowing the closure decision to proceed.
+The General Overview and Scrutiny Committee met to discuss the Cabinet's decision to close Bradstow Community Special School and its associated children's homes.
+The committee voted to take no further action on the call-in request, meaning the Cabinet's decision to close the school will proceed.

 Attendees